Early repayment of the loan: Borrower's right to reduction in the total cost of the credit and bank's compensation right

 In addition… limiting the possibility of reducing the total cost of the credit solely to costs expressly connected with the duration of the contract would entail the risk that the consumer would be required to make a higher one-off payment when concluding the credit agreement since the creditor could be tempted to reduce the costs depending on the duration of the contract to a minimum…

 Furthermore… the degree of flexibility available to credit institutions in terms of invoicing and internal organisation makes it very difficult in practice for a consumer or a court to determine which costs are objectively linked to the duration of the contract”.

 In view of the above we can come to some conclusions:

 1. The borrower's early repayment right implies his right to reduce the total cost of the credit, which includes all costs incurred by the bank.

 2. The compensation which the bank is entitled to exercise of the above right shall be definite and limited and the calculation of it must be understandable and transparent for the consumer.
 It should only concern any costs that are directly related to early repayment.
 Clauses referring to compensation that generally and indefinitely include any costs, expenses, damages, losses or liabilities that the bank may incur as a result of early repayment are unlawful, abusive and have no legal effect.

 3. It must not be forgotten that the bank, through early repayment, recovers the loan amount early, which apparently uses when concludes a new credit agreement and thus imposes new charges and commissions.
 In addition, early repayment of a loan ensures that it will never become unsecured.
-It is therefore not particularly critical to argue that the bank is suffering significant damage from early repayment, even to the extent that it entitles it to claim unfair compensation.*George Kazoleas is Senior Associate Lawyer at Dionysiou & Partners LLC, Cyprus
+It is therefore not particularly critical to argue that the bank is suffering significant damage from early repayment, even to the extent that it entitles it to claim unfair compensation.*George Kazoleas is Lawyer in Greece & Cyprus